jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3h.md

 - another tax of 5-pence the gallon on their importation from the northern colonies into South Carolina.

-76 Sugar, rum, and tobacco are not necessities.
+{{< s v="76" >}} Sugar, rum, and tobacco are not necessities.
 They are therefore extremely proper subjects of taxation.

 If a union with the colonies were to take place, those commodities might be taxed=
 - before they leave the manufacturer or grower, or
 - before they are delivered to the consumer, merchant retailer, or merchant exporter

 Those commodities would be deposited in public warehouses at the place of manufacture and at all their ports of destination.
-    They will remain there under the joint custody of the owner and the revenue officer until they were to be sent out to the consumer, retailer, or exporter.
+- They will remain there under the joint custody of the owner and the revenue officer until they were to be sent out to the consumer, retailer, or exporter.
-    Those commodities would go duty free when sent out for exportation after proper security is given that they will really be exported.
+- Those commodities would go duty free when sent out for exportation after proper security is given that they will really be exported.

 These are perhaps the main commodities to require a big change in the present British tax system after a union with the colonies.